At-Home Keratin Treatments Get Me and My Frizzy Hair Through the Summer Humidity

 After you finish your at-home treatment, there are a few key things to avoid, like getting your hair wet or direct sun exposure.
 “Even keratin treatments that claim you can wash your hair immediately benefit from waiting at least 24 hours," says Alexandra Efstratiou, a New York-based stylist.
 “It just gives the hair and product time to settle in together.”

-How to Make at At-Home Keratin Treatment Last
+How Do I Make At-Home Keratin Treatment Last?

-Better yet, stylists also recommend using hair styling products infused with keratin (so basically all of the above) to keep your treatment looking fresh.
+Stylists also recommend using hair styling products infused with keratin to keep your treatment looking fresh.
 “I like to recommend using keratin-infused products on days you do wash and style your hair,” says Shalom.
 “Extra doses of keratin help to refresh the treatment results.”

 How Often Can I Do an At-Home Keratin Treatment?

 If you're using keratin-infused styling products that don't require heat activation, you're free to use your product of choice every single wash or at least once per week.
 That said, more intense treatments requiring heat activation should be applied sparingly.
-They're designed to last at least a couple of months, but the exact duration will vary from treatment to treatment.
-Make sure to double check the instructions on your bottle.
+They're designed to last at least a couple of months, but the exact duration will vary depending on the treatment.
+Make sure to double-check the instructions on your bottle.

 Are At-Home Keratin Treatments Safe?

-If you're using a keratin-infused product, you're good to go.
-If you're using a true at-home keratin system, it's worthwhile to exercise a little extra caution.
-Formaldehyde is the biggest ingredient to be wary of, which may be printed on the label as formalin or methylene glycol.
-“Many keratin treatments, both professional and at-home options, contain the liquid form of formaldehyde, which is called methylene glycol,” explains Arriaga.
-A formaldehyde-free product to protects your eyes and overall health.
+If you're using a professional-grade at-home keratin system, it's worthwhile to exercise a little extra caution.
+Formaldehyde is the biggest health-impacting ingredient to be wary of, and it may be printed on the label as formalin or methylene glycol (the liquid form of formaldehyde).
 According to the CDC, "exposure to formaldehyde can irritate the skin, throat, lungs, and eyes," while "repeated exposure to formaldehyde can possibly lead to cancer."
+But if you do your due diligence and find one of the best keratin treatments from our expert-vetted list, you'll be on your way to smooth, silky-soft hair in no time.

 Meet the Experts